charles-keely/TheBoldUnknown/lead-generator/brand-guide.md

 11. Final Brand Directive
-TheBoldUnknown is not a catalog of mystery categories.
+TheBoldUnknown is not a catalog of “mystery categories.”
- It is a lens that reveals the hidden strangeness inside any domain — explained with calm intelligence and cinematic clarity.
+It is a lens that reveals the hidden strangeness inside any domain, from ancient pleasure boats to quantum anomalies, from odd weather records to strange human rituals.
+Everything is in scope if there is a real, explainable “wait, that is strange” at the core, treated with calm intelligence and cinematic clarity.
-This is the identity that allows your n8n system to discover infinite story leads without falling into self-created echo chambers.
+This is the identity that allows your n8n system to discover infinite story leads without collapsing into gossip, politics, or cheap shock, while still maximizing the chance to capture truly viral, save-worthy stories.